-Teleworking is allowed when opportunities exist for improved employee performance, reduced commuting miles, or Association savings.
+Teleworking and performing an employee's job at a remote workplace is allowed when opportunities exist for employee retention, improved employee performance, reduced commuting miles, or Association savings.
 Employees are allowed to telework upon the advanced approval of their supervisor.
 The Association at any time can withdraw teleworking privileges based on the organization's needs.